Travel Value Finder

 Florence’s compact layout means location matters less than in larger cities, but choosing the right neighborhood still improves your experience.

-Best Areas for First-Time Visitors
+Where to Stay in Florence: Best Areas for First-Time Visitors

 | Area | Best For | Why Stay Here |